Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

 According to the result of $\Inf(1\%)$ in the Table~\ref{tab:influence}, the chi-square statistics for the methods is $19.20$, and the critical value of the chi-square statistics with $3$ degrees of freedom at $95$ percentile is $7.81$.
 Thus, for the Freidman test using the chi-square statistics, the null-hypothesis that all methods behave similarly should be rejected.
-Moreover, we calculate the F-statistics of the methods, obtaining the value $28.00$.
-With $3$ and $21$ degrees of freedom and at $95$ percentile, the critical value of the F-statistics is $3.07$, indicating that the null-hypothesis should be rejected again.
-Therefore, the method do not provide statistically similar results.
+Moreover, we calculate the F-statistics of the methods, obtaining the value of $28.00$.
+With $3$ and $21$ degrees of freedom and at $95$ percentile, the critical value of the F-statistics is $3.07$, indicating that the null hypothesis should be rejected again.
+Therefore, the method does not provide statistically similar results.

 Since the methods do not provide the same fraction of informed nodes, we apply the post-hoc Nemenyi test in order to find which method achieves the maximum influence.
-The critical diagram of the Nemenyi test is shown in Figure~\ref{fig:nemenyi}.
+The critical diagram of the Nemenyi test is shown in Fig.~\ref{fig:nemenyi}.
 The CD for comparing the mean ranking between two methods at $95$ percentile is $1.66$.
 Mean-ranking differences above this value are statistically significant.
-Thus, we conclude that there is no statistically significant differences in the influence maximization results between the greedy and community method when the number of initial spreaders represents less than $1\%$ of the network.
-However, the Nemenyi test indicates significant differences between the methods based on community centrality and those that consider random selection of spreaders or selection according to their centrality.
+Thus, we conclude that there are no statistically significant differences in the influence maximization results between the greedy and community method when the number of seeds represents less than $1\%$ of the network.
+However, the Nemenyi test indicates significant differences between the methods based on community centrality and those that consider the random selection of spreaders or selection according to higher centrality.